 The Alabama Department of Education’s Office of Teaching and Leading provides information about the requirements for working as a special educator in Alabama.
-The ALSDE requires teachers to have completed a bachelor’s degree and a teacher preparation program, which can be done concurrently at select institutions.
+The ALSDE requires teachers to have completed a bachelor’s degree and a teacher preparation program, which they can do concurrently at select institutions.
 All degrees and certificates earned must be from accredited institutions.

-The 2017 median pay for special education teachers was $58,980, according to the BLS, and there will be an increase of 8 percent in employment by 2026.
+According to the BLS, the 2020 national median pay for special education teachers was $61,500, and there will be an increase of 8% in employment by 2030.

-Some subspecialties in special education require additional training and certification.
+Some subspecialties in special education have additional training and certification requirements.

 Starting or continuing your education career